People often keep it a secret, but the urge to self-harm isn’t uncommon, especially in adolescents and young adults. Many overcome it with treatment.

 Why People Self-harm

-Self-harm is not a mental illness, but a behavior that indicates a lack of coping skills.
+Self-harm is not a mental illness, but a behavior that indicates a need for better coping skills.
 Several illnesses are associated with it, including borderline personality disorder, depression, eating disorders, anxiety or posttraumatic distress disorder.

 Self-harm occurs most often during the teenage and young adult years, though it can also happen later in life.
 Those at the most risk are people who have experienced trauma, neglect or abuse.
 For instance, if a person grew up in an unstable family, it might have become a coping mechanism.
-If a person binge drinks or does drugs, he is also at greater risk of self-injury, because alcohol and drugs lower self-control.
+If a person binge drinks or uses illicit drugs, they are at greater risk of self-injury, because alcohol and drugs lower self-control.

-Once a person injures herself, she may experience shame and guilt.
-If the shame leads to intense negative feelings, that person may hurt herself again.
+Once a person injures themself, they may experience shame and guilt.
+If the shame leads to intense negative feelings, that person may hurt themself again.
 The behavior can thus become a dangerous cycle and a long-time habit.
 Some people even create rituals around it.

 Self-harm isn’t the same as attempting suicide.
 However, it is a symptom of emotional pain that should be taken seriously.
-If someone is hurting herself, she may be at an increased risk of feeling suicidal.
+If someone is hurting themself, they may be at an increased risk of feeling suicidal.
 It’s important to find treatment for the underlying emotions.